wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/visuals-power-bi/includes/4-format.md

 ## Title

 You can edit a default title and add a title, if you don't have one.
 In this example, you will select the column chart visualization and then, in the **Format** pane, scroll down and expand the **Title** section.
-Edit the current title by adding a space between **Sales** and **Amount**, and then increase the font size to 16 points.
+Edit the current title by changing it to **Total Sales by Country**, and then increase the font size to 16 points.

 > [!div class="mx-imgBorder"]
 > [![Format the visualization title](../media/4-format-visualization-title-ssm.png)](../media/4-format-visualization-title-ssm.png#lightbox)